Clariso – Rent holiday homes on La Palma: personal, secure and direct

 For tourists, guests on the island, and travelers planning to arrive, it is especially important to closely monitor developments and adjust activities accordingly.

-Current alert levels & weather development
+Current warning levels & weather development

-March 18–22, 2026
+March 18–22, 2026 Severe weather La Palma

 Concrete impacts & measures on La Palma